bradleyeckert/chad/README.md

 The 20th Century was great and all, with its books and PDF equivalents.
 We have web browsers now.

+## Some interesting features of Chad

+It's built for security.
+The ISA doesn't support random read of code memory, which makes reverse engineering and hacking the code an exercise in chip probing if it can even be done.
+The MCU boots from SPI flash, which may be encrypted using a stream cipher.
+The weak spot then becomes key management: How secure are keys, how hard can you make it to probe memory busses on the ASIC die, etc.

+In-system programming (ISP) is handled by hardware state machines, not firmware.
+The SPI flash controller integrates a UART and processor memories so that the RAMs can be loaded from flash at boot time.
+The UART can also be used to program flash by any host computer with a serial port.
+It can also reset the processor.

+The sample MCU has a Wishbone Bus Master so that you can add peripherals from sites like OpenCores.

+The interrupt system uses a style that's conducive to small stacks and Forth.
+It trades a little extra interrupt latency (which you can control) for simpler and less error-prone interrupt handling that's similar in concept to Forth's PAUSE.

 ## Status